xhimkum/TestRepo/README.md

 # create a new directory, and initialize it with git-specific functions
 >git init my-repo
+to simply initialize the git inside the folder by "git init"

 # change into the `my-repo` directory
 >cd my-repo